AlexMattWolf/Forex-EUR-USD-App/README.md

 This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
 Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).

 ## Project Objectives
-This project was a team effort to build and deploy an application analyzing foreign exhange (_"forex"_) rates against the U.S. dollar, focusing on the Euro-USD market.
+This project was a team effort to build and deploy an application analyzing foreign exhange (_"forex"_) rates against the U.S. Dollar, focusing on the Euro (**€**) to U.S. Dollar (**$**) market.
 Using Machine Learning, 2018 EUR-USD data, and financial/economic new sentiment analysis, we created and trained varying models to acheive an system that would be capable of trading and profiting in this market.
 The goal of this model would be to implement a high-frequency trading technique, taking long and short positions over a span of ten minutes.
 As these trades would occur, their outcomes would be subsquentially logged in the front-end site for users to view how the model can be profitable.

-#### -- Project Status: Complete
+#### Project Status: Complete

-### Methods & Technologies
+### Methods
 * ETL
-* App Deployment
+* Application Deployment
+* Financial & Economic News Sentiment Analysis
 * Machine Learning
     * Random Forrest
     * Neural Networks
     * Deep Learning
 * Data Visualization
-* News Sentiment Analysis

 ### Technologies
 * Python